philmayes/midi_maker/README.md

 ### rhythm
 This can take either of two formats:

-* Format1: `rhythm rname=rname values=d1,d2,d3,...`
+* Format 1: `rhythm name=rname durations=d1,d2,d3,...`
-* Format2: `rhythm name=rname seed=integer silence=float repeat=float notes=n1,n2,n3...`
+* Format 2: `rhythm name=rname seed=integer silence=float repeat=float durations=d1,d2,d3...`

-Rhythms are of two sorts: values are supplied or random using seed, silence, repeat, notes.
+Rhythms are of two sorts: for format 1, durations are a list of note durations or integers.
+Integers are a duration in ticks.
+960 ticks = a quarter note.
+The durations can be negative to indicate a rest.
+For example, `q.,q.,q` is a calypso rhythm; `-q,q,-q,q` is an offbeat rhythm.

+Format 2 generates a random rhythm using:
+* `seed`: different seed values produce different rhythms.
+* `silence`: a decimal number less than 1; it is the chance of generating silence rather than a note.
+* `repeat`: a decimal number less than 1; the chance of repeating the previous note.
+* `durations`: a list of durations from which to pick.
+Each duration is followed by an integer probability, e.g. `q4,h1` means a quarter note is 4 times more likely than a half note.

 Use these rhythms in compositions with `rhythm voice=vname rhythms=rname1,rname2...`